The Biden administration should not have exchanged the merchant of death for Brittney Griner.

 Under “Home,” I’ll publish things that are more suited to a personal blog than to other outlets.
 Topics will include philosophic ideas I find useful, interviews I do, lectures I give, places I go, artworks and performances I love, recipes I love (oh yeah!), and issues I’m mulling over for formal articles, books, or courses.
 It'll be a melting pot of my thoughts, activities, and interests.

-Also on this site is a specialized blog titled “Discord,” where I’ll address significant disagreements (or attacks) among individuals or organizations about which I have relevant knowledge and think speaking up is required for clarity and justice.
+Also on this site is a specialized blog titled “Discord,” where I’ll address significant disagreements (or attacks) among individuals or organizations in the so-called Objectivist movement about which I have relevant knowledge and think speaking up is required for clarity and justice.
 (Hopefully, this particular blog won’t be very active.)

 If you have questions or subjects you’d like me to address on my blogs or podcast, drop me a note.
 I can’t guarantee a reply to every message, but I read all of them.
 And if your question or suggestion is of general interest, I may write or podcast about it.